Big Moose Lake: Fishing

-Representation in culture
+In popular culture

 Big Moose Lake was the setting of An American Tragedy, a novel by Theodore Dreiser.
 He based his book on the historic events of the drowning murder of Grace Brown in the South Bay of Big Moose Lake in the early part of the 20th century.
 Her boyfriend Chester Gillette was convicted and executed for her murder.
 (Dreiser named the lake where the murder took place as Big Bittern Lake, after having visited Big Moose Lake, and used it as a model for his fictional version.)